Leslie Jordan, versatile Emmy-winning actor, dies at 67 - KESQ

 LOS ANGELES (AP) — Leslie Jordan, the actor whose wry Southern drawl and versatility made him a comedy and drama standout on TV series including “Will & Grace” and “American Horror Story,” has died.
 The Emmy-winner, whose videos turned him into a social media star during the pandemic, was 67.

-The native of Chattanooga, Tennessee, who won an on outstanding guest actor Emmy in 2005 for his role as Beverly Leslie in “Will & Grace,” had a recurring role on the Mayim Bialik comedy “Call me Kat” and co-starred on the sitcom “The Cool Kids.”
+The native of Chattanooga, Tennessee, who won an on outstanding guest actor Emmy in 2005 for his part as Beverly Leslie in “Will & Grace,” had a recurring role on the Mayim Bialik comedy “Call me Kat” and starred on the sitcom “The Cool Kids.”

 Jordan’s other eclectic credits include “Hearts Afire,” “Boston Legal,” “Fantasy Island” and “The United States vs. Billie Holiday.”
 He played various roles on the “American Horror Story” franchise series.

-Jordan died Monday in a single car crash in Hollywood, according to reports by celebrity website TMZ and the Los Angeles Times, citing unnamed law enforcement sources.
+Jordan died Monday in a single car crash in Hollywood, according to reports by celebrity website TMZ and the Los Angeles Times, citing unidentified law enforcement sources.

+“My heart is broken,” Sean Hayes tweeted.
+“Everyone who ever met him, loved him.
+There will never be anyone like him.
+A unique talent with an enormous, caring heart.
+You will be missed, my dear friend.”

+“Crushed to learn about the loss of @thelesliejordan, the funniest & flirtiest southern gent I’ve ever known,” tweeted Eric McCormack.
+“The joy and laughter he brought to every one of his #WillandGrace episodes was palpable.”

-Jordan earned an unexpected new following in 2021 when he spent time during the pandemic lockdown near family in his hometown.
+Jordan earned an unexpected new following in 2021 when the longtime Los Angeles resident area spent time during the pandemic lockdown near family in his hometown.
 He broke the sameness by posting daily videos of himself on Instagram.

 Many of Jordan’s videos included him asking “How ya’ll doin?” and some included stories about Hollywood or his childhood growing up with identical twin sisters and their “mama,” as he called her.
 Other times he did silly bits like complete an indoor obstacle course.